 Located west of Orange City, Blue Spring State Park is a popular destination for day trips or even weekend trips from Orlando.
 Available activities include canoeing, scuba diving, kayaking and tubing in the crystal clear springs, as well as hiking, fishing and camping in the surrounding parklands.
 During the manatee season from November to mid-March the park becomes a winter haven for hundreds of migrating manatees.

 More ideas for day trips from Orlando

 The 80-minute drive down to the Tampa Bay area is one of the best road trips from Orlando.
 This region encompasses Tampa, St. Petersburg, and Clearwater, and is a popular destination for day trips on account of the many things to see and do once you’re there.
 You can visit Busch Gardens Tampa, the area’s best-known amusement park, or you can take to the idyllic Gulf beaches.
 There’s the historic Latin quarter of Ybor City, as well as several other thriving downtown areas.

 Spend the day at Treasure Island

 You can plan a fairytale day trip from Orlando to this beautiful Gulf Coast island.
 The area got its name from an early hotel owner who claimed to have discovered chests of treasure buried on the beach.
-Today the island’s main draw is its 3-mile stretch of powder white beach perfect for sunbathing, swimming, snorkeling and water sports.
-It’s also famous for its sprawling waterfront entertainment complex complete with a restaurant, bars, a tiki deck and multiple music stages.
-From Orlando, you can reach Treaure Island by car or coach in just under 2 hours.
+Today the island’s main draw is its 3-mile stretch of powder-white beach perfect for sunbathing, swimming, snorkeling, and water sports.
+From Orlando, you can reach Treasure Island by car or coach in just under 2 hours.

 Hang out at a unspoilt island